divyarathi1/cuSpark/README.md

     or

-    Create a new directory, cuSpark and copy the downloaded code into it.
+    Create a new directory, cuSpark, and copy the downloaded code into it.

 4.  open a terminal window
 5.  from the terminal window change directories to cuSpark: